nirajsawant-mns/cloud-devsecops-pipelineactions/README.md

 ## Summary :

-This Repository is used to store all composite actions that other projects and applicaiton teams can use to enhance their github actions pipeline.
+This repository is used to store reusable composite actions that other product teams can use to enhance their github actions pipeline.

 ## List of Actions and link to use